henrythemes/jekyll-bootstrap-theme/introngs1502/labs/resequencing-analysis.md

 to read one of those .fq files in the project directory.

-## step 3.
+## Step 3.
 Merging Alignments and Making SAM Files

 The sai files are a binary format internal to BWA.
 We now need to process those into something we can use.
 For paired ends, this is done with the sampe function of BWA.
 (Note that if you ever forget the syntax for a function, you can just type